 Many thanks to John Parrot for sending me a copy of this trail guide; it was invaluable during my first trip back to Onteora in 1998 when I was starting this site.
 The guide is not dated, but appears to be from around 1963.
 It mentions the camp's Manor House, which was replaced in the mid-60's by the Administration Center.
 It also mentions an archery range built in 1961, so it has to be later than that.

 The first page of the guide is a map of the camp, which is somewhat different than all of the other maps I've seen.
 Click here for a copy.
 The guide also includes a poem, "Hiking Onteora", that you might enjoy.
 It's just a few lines further down.

 The trails covered in this guide are the Red Trail, White Trail, Blue Trail, Yellow Trail, Alder Lake and the Ernest Steinbrenner Memorial Trail.
 That last one is new to me, as I have no recollection of it at all.
-It is never mentioned on later guides, and no sign was seen of it in a recent (1998) visit back to the camp.
+It is never mentioned on later guides, and no sign was seen of it on a 1998 visit back to the camp.
 Here's how John Parrot describes it: